uwefassnacht/device-simulator-for-ibm-iot/README.md

 For a full specification of the payload, see the IBM IoT Platform docs, specifically the [MQTT Connectivity for Devices section][iotf_messaging_doc].

-### Registering the simulator in the IoT Foundation service
+### Registering the simulator in the IBM IoT Platform service

 **Note** that this simulated device **can only connect to your instance of the IBM IoT Platform service if it has been registered**.
 This can either be done via the [IoT Platform dashboard][iotf_dashboard_doc] or [its API][iotf_api].